Borghese-Gladiator/pay-to-vote-dapp/README.md

 ## Features
 - Users vote by pawning up their ETH and at the end, the user who pawned up the most ETH wins the entire pool.
+  - CountdownTimer to end of voting
+  - Leaderboard of current top contenders
+  - User profile
+  - User past transactions

 ## Technologies
 - Hardhat.js - Ethereum development environment